Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Methods

 \subsection{Quantum simulations}

-We simulate the dynamics of the Josephson Mixer using the library QuantumOptics.jl for simulating open quantum systems in Julia~\cite{Kramer2018}.
+We simulate the dynamics of the coupled quantum oscillators using the library QuantumOptics.jl for simulating open quantum systems in Julia~\cite{Kramer2018}.
 The dynamics can be captured by the quantum master equation

 where $\rho$ is the density matrix of the system. $\hat{H}_{drive}$ is the resonant drive Hamiltonian~\cite{Gardiner1993, Carmichael1993, Kiilerich2019a}

 and